operatorequals/covertutils/docs/index.rst

 This design decision broadens the possibilities for `Communication Channels` that differ a lot from just layer 4/5 solutions.
 This way, there is space for `Packet Steganography` or even time-based `Covert Channels`.

-And all that with the abstraction of **Object Oriented Programming**, as this package depends on it heavily (`makes multiple-inheritance an everyday thing!`).
+And all that with the abstraction of **Object Oriented Programming**, as this package depends on it heavily.

 .. toctree::